mkmat/Z1plus-code/README.md

 ## Error message: cp: target 'config.Z1' is not a directory

 The original CPC version of Z1+ was developed on a platform where blanks in directory and file names are prohibited.
-Therefore please install Z1+ in a directory whose parents have no blanks in directory names, or alternatively, replace the file Z1+template.pl residing in your installation directory by Z1+template.pl offered in the replacements folder.
+Therefore please install Z1+ in a directory whose parents have no blanks in directory names, or alternatively, replace the file Z1+template.pl residing in your installation directory by Z1+template.pl offered in the replacements folder (and let me know if this solved your problem).

 ## Error message: severe (64): input conversion error